Sage-Bionetworks-Workflows/eks-stack/docs/workshop-hello-world.md

 - A job will be kicked off and run within Spacelift to deploy the resources.
 This takes a few minutes.

 ### Verifying your deployed resources on the kubernetes cluster
+The following commands to verify deployment are to be executed within the K9S instance you've launched after running the `k9s` command in your terminal.

+**Tip:** Within `k9s` use arrow keys to navigate between resources.

 - Inside of `k9s` check that your namespace exists `:ns`
 - Check that your deployment is there `:deployments`